flipperdevices/flipperzero-firmware/README.md

 ## DTMF Dolphin

-DTMF (Dual-Tone Multi-Frequency) dialer, Bluebox, and future Redbox.
+DTMF (Dual-Tone Multi-Frequency) dialer, Bluebox, and Redbox.

 Now in a release-ready state for both Dialer, Bluebox, and Redbox (US/UK) functionality!